mahakazmi-data/mk-sql-portfolio/SQL Project 1: Global Marketing Campaign Analysis/README.md

 I am a data-driven professional with experience in Marketing, Communications, and Data Analytics.
 This portfolio showcases SQL projects focused on business insights and data storytelling.

 ## Project Index
-- 1. Global Marketing Campaign Analysis
+- 1. Global Marketing Campaign Analysis <- You are here
 - 2. Customer Segmentation Project
 - 3. Car Sales Performance & Revenue Trends Analysis